-9 Ways Artificial Intelligence is Affecting the Medical Field
+9 Ways A.I.
+Is Changing the Medical Field

-Robotic science has always been a basis for Hollywood entertainment, Sci-Fi novels and childhood fantasies.
-Artificial intelligence isn’t a new concept, and while the technology hasn’t advanced to Spielbergian expectations, AI is being used to transform manufacturing, education, business, and even the health care industry.
-Take a look at some of the ways that AI is improving medicine.
+Robotic science has always been a basis for Hollywood entertainment, science-fiction novels, and childhood fantasies.
+Artificial intelligence (AI) isn’t a new concept, and while the technology hasn’t advanced to Spielbergian expectations, the World Health Organization estimates 400 million people have no access to the most basic healthcare.
+AI has the potential to help change this.

 Reduced mortality rate